mongodb/mongodb-kubernetes/README.md

 ## High-level

 The high-level picture for the process of installing Mongodb deployment into Kubernetes cluster is as follows:
-* admin creates the `mongodb-enterprise-operator` Kubernetes Deployment which contains the operator application from config `om-operator.yaml`.
+* admin creates the `mongodb-enterprise-operator` Kubernetes Deployment which contains the operator application from config `mongodb-enterprise-operator.yaml`.
 This is a one-time operation.
 * admin creates custom MongoDB objects in Kubernetes (`MongoDbStandalone`, `MongoDbReplicaSet`, `MongoDbShardedCluster`).
 For example is `kubectl apply -f my-replicaset.yaml`
-* `om-operator` watches these changes and applies them to different participants:
+* `mongodb-enterprise-operator` watches these changes and applies them to different participants:
   * creates the Kubernetes StatefulSet containing containers with automation agent binaries.
 They will be responsible for installation and managing local mongod process.
   * applies changes to the OpsManager automation config using public API.
 So the deployment object (OM replica set for example) will be created.
 These changes will be propagated back to the automation agents sitting in the pods and they will do all dirty work of downloading and launching MongoDB binaries locally in the same container